Habibi: Vol. 8, Nos. 7&8 (1984)

 When I began going on the road, it didn’t take very long before changes took place in my name and my dance.
 Originally, I was given the name Gamila by an Egyptian.
 When I was hired to dance as a regular in a club in Fresno, they announced me with a J instead of a G, making my name a Turkish pronunciation instead of the original Egyptian.
 Also, most of the played music was Turkish; they were songs I had never heard or danced to before.
 My dance style was Egyptian, but a job was a job, so I tried to adjust.
 For me it wasn’t easy.
 Egyptian music was slower, more lyrical, and the dance smooth and flowing.
 These musicians chose fast music, and I frantically tried to keep up.
 It was like, “off to the races!”
 It seemed to me that the same thing happened in most of the Greek clubs in which I worked.
 The favorite song, imported from the club Zara in Boston, was “Soude Soude”.
 I heard it night in and night out for my performances, punctuated periodically by “Doctor Jivanum” and “Kadifeden Kesei”.

 In the mid-50s, I was offered a job I couldn’t refuse in San Francisco at the now landmark club, 12 Adler Place.
-The orchestra was comprised of a Turkish qanun player, Iraqi violinist, Palestinian oudist, and a newly-acquired Persian drummer.
+The orchestra was comprised of a Turkish qanun player, Iraqi violinist, Palestinian oudist, and a newly acquired Persian drummer.
 All except the Persian drummer sounded Middle Eastern.
-He had played zarb (Persian drum) in Iran, but was very slow to adapt to Middle Eastern music.
+He had played zarb (Persian drum) in Iran but was very slow to adapt to Middle Eastern music.
 Since there was no other drummer available, they had to make do with him.
 He couldn’t get the hang of baladi or taqsim or masmoudi—you name it!
 And he wasn’t interested either!
 He was in this country to go to school.
 Then, a dynamic Arab drummer, Ronnie Kirby, came to town and worked in a rival club across the street.
 He was such an incredible drummer that they featured him in every set.
 He would put his chair in the center of the stage and hypnotize everyone!
 What a talent!
 Now the Persian was inspired to develop.
 All the better for us!
-I wanted a drum solo, and up until then he couldn’t play it for anyone.
+I wanted a drum solo, and up until then, he couldn’t play it for anyone.
 He did his homework, and, in time, became rather well-known.

 But still no Egyptian musicals.
 The orchestras played “medleys”: a bit of this and a bit of that.
 One musical they all learned to play between dancers was “Aziza”.
 They played it exactly as Muhammad Abdel Wahab wrote it; I know they could have played other compositions, but they were not interested.
 There were no such things as rehearsals.
 The musicians worked at their “real” jobs during the day.
 The qanun player and the drummer went to school, the oudist sold insurance, and the violinist laid rugs.
 Only a few times a dancer came to work who demanded a rehearsal.
 She had to be strong to get it, and when she did, the musicians would begrudgingly show up in the afternoon and “put up” with her requests for a particular musical and insistence on certain lights and drum cues.
 It’s what every dancer should have gotten but, if you were a regular, the games started.
 If you complained about the music or the games, you got subtly threatened with the hiring of another dancer.
 So, for weeks and months and years, you pretty much got the same music night after night.
 There was little growth.
 Perhaps we all became more slick and polished, but the music and dance were becoming more removed from their origins.
 More than one club owner remarked that since American customers didn’t know or understand the music, they might get bored, and so his remedy for a successful show was to speed it up!
-Eventually every entrance was fast, and we were all expected to “keep up” or retire.
+Eventually, every entrance was fast, and we were all expected to “keep up” or retire.
 If we made any waves, the musicians would not play well for us, and it would seem like our dance was “slipping.”
 It was a feat to do a 45-minute dance when the entrance was so fast.
 What a relief when the taqsim came!
 Some time to relax!

 Americans seemed to expect certain things of the dance.
 Zagat (finger cymbals) seemed to symbolize the dance; instead of using them to accent the music appropriately, we were encouraged to play them continuously.
 In an Egyptian environment, we did not do any floor work and barely any veil work.
 As the dances became longer and longer, we all looked for dancing patterns to “pace” ourselves and “take up” more time.
 And so, veil work became longer and floor work became routine, patterned, and extensive.
 The Egyptian dance was becoming more removed from its origin.
-Originally, the clubs which had catered to foreign audiences played more musicals and featured vocalists rather than dancers.
+Originally, the clubs that had catered to foreign audiences played more musicals and featured vocalists rather than dancers.
 Since American tourists outnumbered guests from the local communities and didn’t understand the vocalists’ lyrics, the dancers became the feature and again the format changed.
 When I complained about the extended length of my dances, one club owner told me that the new audiences were there to see women dancing.
 Since customers were not interested in the music, it was good for business to see a dancer on stage moving at all times.

 As the dance format became elongated, a routine evolved which was to become known as the three-part or sometimes five-part routine.
 Musicians and dancers became locked into this pattern by habit and convenience, and this format became standard.
-To accommodate American dancers, records put out by the local club musicians began appearing with the three- or five-part format which had developed in the United States.
-There was a demand by the growing number of Middle Eastern dance enthusiasts who were flocking to the teachers like myself who had worked in the clubs.
+To accommodate American dancers, records put out by the local club musicians began appearing with the three- or five-part format that had developed in the United States.
+There was a demand by the growing number of Middle Eastern dance enthusiasts who were flocking to teachers like myself who had worked in the clubs.

 An interesting phenomenon had taken place from the time I seriously began working in clubs until I started teaching.
 I had to do a lot of thinking to reason out the whys and wherefores.
 When I first came up to San Francisco in the mid-1950s to work at 12 Adler Place, the first and then only Middle Eastern club in San Francisco, someone had tacked a newspaper clipping to the dressing room door which told how the immigration department of the American government was not allowing any more oriental dancers to work in the United States.
 I had heard stories of con games which had led to several deportations.
 One evening as I was getting ready to go to the club, there was a loud knock on our hotel door; two Immigration detectives demanded we open the door and answer questions.
 I was sharing a room with another dancer, and we had nothing to hide.
 I opened the door to two burly officers who were serious and very businesslike.
 “Are you Jamila?
 Are you a citizen?
 Where were you born?
 What street?
 What was the address?”
 The questions came fast and furious!
 I could see that if I or anyone else couldn’t answer quickly and with confidence, we would be escorted to jail and deported soon after.
 It was a frightening experience and quite common in those days.
 The club owners were becoming frantic!
 There was no new influx of dancers.
 Those of us who were working were now at a premium!